SubsidieMeesters logoSubsidieMeesters

 Introduction

 Studies of sediment regime assessing the impact of global change are scarce and traditionally rely on deterministic approaches.
 However, at any given river catchment section, a complex imprint in the spatial-temporal distribution of sediment regime is observed.
+This imprint is caused by the temporal and spatial uneven production, storage activation, and transport of sediments.

-Implications of Current Approaches
+Limitations of Deterministic Approaches

-This means we are potentially missing half the story and that our attempts to forecast the current and future evolution of river areas, at both catchment- and reach-scale, may be more wrong than right.
+Pure deterministic (and thus partial) solutions do not account for the natural variability of sediment regime and the inherent uncertainty due to global change.
+This means we are potentially missing half the story, and our attempts to forecast the current and future evolution of river areas, at both catchment- and reach-scale, may be more wrong than right.

-Proposal Overview
+Proposal Objectives

 The tenet of this proposal is to describe and determine the global change impacts on sediment fluxes at all scales relevant for river catchment management by means of a modelling approach that can account for natural stochasticity and global change uncertainty.